How to keep your banking brand consistent after a merger

 1. Define clear objectives

-• Align with your company’s mission and goals
+Aligned with your company’s mission and goals

-• Are SMARTSpecific, Measurable, Achievable, Relevant, and Time-sensitive
+SMART – Specific, Measurable, Achievable, Relevant, and Time-sensitive

-2. Understand your audiences
+2. Know your audiences

 Look into your in-house data to determine the attributes your most loyal consumers share.
-If not, conduct your own research by arranging interviews with people you think could fit your audience or analysing your competitors.
+If not, conduct your own research by arranging interviews with people you think could fit your audience or analyzing your competitors.

 3. Select the right channels